PowerDNS/pdns/docs/changelog/pre-4.0.rst

 Version 2.7 and 2.7.1
 ---------------------

-This version fixes some very long standing issues and adds a few new features.
+This version fixes some very long-standing issues and adds a few new features.
 If you are still running 2.6, upgrade yesterday.
 If you were running 2.6.1, an upgrade is still strongly advised.